Patten (musician): Music

-Furthermore, patten has created several remixes for artists like Giorgio Moroder and Björk.
+Furthermore, Patten has created several remixes for artists like Giorgio Moroder and Björk.

-In September 2016, his third album Ψ (Psi), was released with the vocals of a member known as A featuring across the record.
+In September 2016, Patten's third album Ψ was released with the vocals of a member known as A featuring across the record.

-In May 2017, patten released Requiem, a four track digital-only EP, launched with a sold-out live audiovisual show at London's Institute of Contemporary Arts.
+In May 2017, Patten released Requiem, a four track digital-only EP, launched with a live audiovisual show at London's Institute of Contemporary Arts.

-September 2019 saw the album FLEX released on patten's 555-5555 imprint, followed by a run of live audiovisual concerts and DJ sets across Europe.
+September 2019 saw the album Flex released on Patten's 555-5555 imprint, followed by a run of live audiovisual concerts and DJ sets across Europe.

-In 2020 three patten albums appeared in quick succession, starting with the beatless album, GLOW released in July during the early days of the coronavirus pandemic.
-GLOW was the first LP to be billed as 'made in lockdown'.
-This was followed in August by GLO))), a heavy metal-inspired alternative version of GLOW.
+In 2020 three Patten albums appeared in quick succession, starting with the beatless album Glow released in July during the early days of the COVID-19 pandemic.
+This was followed in August by Glo))), a heavy metal-inspired alternative version of the previous album.
 Aegis, the third album of 2020 was released in October, featuring ten tracks of experimental techno.

-Fact (UK magazine) published a mini-documentary on patten's history in August 2020.
+Fact magazine published a mini-documentary on Patten's history in August 2020.

-Two EPs followed, BURNER in 2021 with the track Eat Smoke (featuring Antipop Consortium's Beans (rapper)), and 2022's Desire Path EP, making Bleep (store)'s Tracks Of The Year with the track Kiss U.
+Two EPs followed, Burner in 2021 with the track "Eat Smoke" (featuring Antipop Consortium's Beans (rapper)), and 2022's Desire Path EP, making Bleep's Tracks Of The Year with the track "Kiss U".

-In January 2023, patten announced Mirage FM, the first album made using text-to-audio AI samples, due for release on April 14th 2023 via 555-5555.
+In January 2023, Patten announced Mirage FM, an album made using text-to-audio AI samples, due for release on April 14, 2023, via 555-5555.

-Other Projects
+Other projects

 In November 2017, the 555-5555 agency created a commissioned line of apparel for Dummy magazine.

-In June 2018, patten created an online discussion forum, also named 555-5555.
+In June 2018, Roach created an online discussion forum, also named 555-5555.

-Patten has created several audiovisual installations.
-In January 2018 a patten installation titled ‘3049’ premiered at Tenderpixel gallery in London.

-The audiovisual installation ‘CB-MMXVIII (I’ve been thinking of giving sleeping lessons)’ was commissioned and exhibited in December 2018 by Somerset House in London for the Claire Catterall curated exhibition Good Grief, on the enduring influence of Charles Schulz and Peanuts.
+Roach has created several audiovisual installations.
+In January 2018 a Patten installation titled 3049 premiered at Tenderpixel gallery in London.
+The audiovisual installation "CB-MMXVIII (I’ve been thinking of giving sleeping lessons)" was commissioned and exhibited in December 2018 by Somerset House in London for the Claire Catterall curated exhibition Good Grief, on the enduring influence of Charles Schulz and Peanuts.

-In 2022, patten was commissioned by Flat Time House to compose a soundtrack for Boyle Family (Mark Boyle (artist))'s 1960s film Beyond Image.
-The soundtrack was exhibited in a group exhibition called Gone Fishing, alongside works by John Latham (artist), Marlie Mul, and Boyle Family.
-The soundtrack was performed live by patten at Peckham Audio in the summer of 2022.
+In 2022, Roach was commissioned by Flat Time House to compose a soundtrack for Boyle Family's 1960s film Beyond Image.
+The soundtrack was exhibited in a group exhibition called "Gone Fishing", alongside works by John Latham, Marlie Mul, and Boyle Family.
+The soundtrack was performed live by Patten at Peckham Audio in the summer of 2022.

-Making creative direction and design under the moniker 555-5555 since 2015, patten has made numerous projects including the visual world behind Dan Snaith’s Jiaolong label and Daphni releases, the visual identity and design for Nathan Fake's Blizzards_(album) album, and the live visual show for Caribou's Suddenly_(Caribou_album) album tour.
+Making creative direction and design under the moniker 555-5555 since 2015, Roach has made numerous projects including the visual world behind Dan Snaith's Jiaolong label and Daphni releases, the visual identity and design for Nathan Fake's Blizzards album, and the live visual show for Caribou's Suddenly album tour.